14 Writing

 14.1.1 The structure of a scientific paper

 A scientific paper is not a novel.
 Rather than reading from beginning to end, readers typically jump between sections to extract information efficiently (Doumont 2009).
 This “random access” is possible because research articles typically follow the same conventional structure (see figure 14.1).
-The main body of the article includes four main sections: introduction, methods, results, and discussion (IMRaD).2 This structure has a narrative logic: What’s the knowledge gap? (introduction); how did you address it? (methods); what did you find? (results); what do the results mean? (discussion).
+The main body of the article includes four main sections: introduction, methods, results, and discussion (IMRaD).2 This structure has a narrative logic: What’s the knowledge gap? (introduction); How did you address it? (methods); What did you find? (results); What do the results mean? (discussion).

 2 In the old old days, there were few conventions—scientists would share their latest findings by writing letters to each other.
 But as the number of scientists and studies increased, this approach became unsustainable.
 The IMRaD structure gained traction in the 1800s and became dominant in the mid-1900s as scientific productivity rapidly expanded in the post-war era.
 We think IMRaD style articles are a big improvement, even if it is nice to receive a letter every now and again.